 6. Welding Cost

 b.
 Base metal chemical properties: The chemical properties shall also be checked before choosing an electrode.
-The electrode chemical composition should match the chemical composition of the base metal, especially the carbon percentage.
+The chemical composition of the electrode should match the chemical composition of the base metal, especially the carbon percentage.
+However, practically it’s not possible to match every parameter of an electrode with the base metal.
+Hence we need to choose an electrode having chemical properties as close as possible with the parent metal.

 c.
 Base metal thickness: Base metal thickness is very important while choosing an electrode.
-For thinner materials an electrode with soft arc and less penetrating power can give good result but for thicker material we need and electrode with digging arc for deep penetration, maximum ductility and low hydrogen for a defect free welding.
+For thinner materials, an electrode with soft arc and less penetrating power can give good results but for thicker material we need and electrode with digging arc for deep penetration, maximum ductility, and low hydrogen for defect-free welding.

 We should always keep in mind that the electrode size (diameter) should not be more than the thickness of the parent metal.

-3. Power Supply: Some electrodes can be used with alternating Power (AC) supply, some can be used with direct current power (DC) supply.
-Depending upon the available power supply we can choose the electrode.
-However, a welding machine can give AC or DC or both AC as well as DC power supply too.
+3. Power Supply: Some electrodes can be used with alternating Power (AC) supply, some can be used with direct current power (DC) supply and Some electrodes work well with both AC as well as DC.
+Hence, depending upon the power output of the welding machine we can choose the electrode.
+For example, if the machine is capable of giving only AC output, then we will not be able to use the electrodes which are not meant for AC.
+However, if the welding machine is capable of both AC as well as DC output then we can choose from a broader range of electrodes.

-When using Direct Current (DC) power supply, if electrode is connected with the positive terminal of the machine then it is known as Direct current electrode positive (DCEP) or reverse polarity and, if electrode is connected with the negative terminal of the machine then it is known as Direct current electrode negative (DCEN) or straight polarity.
+When using Direct Current (DC) power supply, if the electrode is connected with the positive terminal of the machine then it is known as Direct current electrode positive (DCEP) or reverse polarity and, if the electrode is connected with the negative terminal of the machine then it is known as Direct current electrode negative (DCEN) or straight polarity.
+DCEP is the preferred polarity for most of the Shielded metal arc welding (SMAW) operations.
+However please refer to Table-2 for the correct polarity in which welding electrodes can be used.

-The last two digit of an electrode name denotes the polarity as well as flux of the electrode.
+The last two digits of the electrode name denotes the polarity as well as the flux of the electrode.
 Please see the table given below (Table 2) for a summary of electrodes and the polarity in which they can be used.

 5. Welding Quality/Weld finish: The required quality and the weld finishing is also an important factor to be considered before selecting an electrode.
-Electrodes can be chosen depending upon the final finishing requirement for example Flat weld bead, concave weld bead or convex weld bead.
-Quality of the weld must suit the service requirements of the job.
-For example, to weld a cryogenic vessel parts which is supposed to work at very extreme temperature and pressure with high impact loading or parts which are subjected to corrosive atmosphere, we need low hydrogen electrode such as E7018, which can produce very sound welding with higher ductility.
+Electrodes can be chosen depending upon the final finishing requirement for example Flat weld bead, concave weld bead, or convex weld bead.
+The quality of the weld must suit the service requirements of the job.
+For example, to weld cryogenic vessel parts that are supposed to work at very extreme temperature and pressure with high impact loading or parts that are subjected to a corrosive atmosphere, we need a low hydrogen electrode such as E7018, which can produce very sound welding with higher ductility.
 So the chances of getting any weld defect during operation will be minimized.
-Table 3 gives a summary of features of welding electrodes, which you may find useful while selecting an electrode for a particular job.
+Table 3 gives a summary of the features of welding electrodes, which you may find useful while selecting an electrode for a particular job.